Hockey Canada: History

 The Canadian Amateur Hockey Association was founded on December 4, 1914, when 21 delegates from across Canada met at the Chateau Laurier in Ottawa.
 The organization was made to oversee the amateur level of the sport at the national level.
 The Allan Cup, originally donated in 1908 by Sir H. Montagu Allan, was selected as the championship of amateur hockey in Canada.
 William Northey, the trustee of the Allan Cup, was named the first ever chairman, while Dr. W. F. Taylor was named the inaugural president.
 The Memorial Cup was the junior amateur championship of Canada.

 In 1920, after the Winnipeg Falcons won the Allan Cup over the University of Toronto, they represented Canada at the 1920 Summer Olympic Games.
 Canada would go 3-0-0 to win the sport's first ever Olympic gold medal.

 The Ottawa and District Amateur Hockey Association joined in 1920, followed by the Maritime Amateur Hockey Association in 1928.

 On June 30, 1947, the CAHA, the National Hockey League and the Amateur Hockey Association of the United States made an agreement that no player under the age of 18 could be signed as a professional player without the permission of their amateur club.
 That same year, the International Ice Hockey Federation changed the rules on amateur status.
 The rule change means the 1948 Allan Cup champion Royal Montreal Hockey Club were not eligible for the 1948 Winter Olympics, so the CAHA sent the RCAF Flyers instead and were victorious.

-At the 1952 Winter Olympics, the Edmonton Mercuries won their nation's last Olympic gold until 2002.
+At the 1952 Winter Olympics, the Edmonton Mercurys won their nation's last Olympic gold until 2002.